DavidCEllis/ducktools-env/README.md

 based on their `[project.scripts]` and `[project.gui-scripts]`.
 This is a goal of ducktools.env, except it would build separate zipapps for each script and the apps would share the same cached python environment.

-## UV ##

-UV may be used in the future as a potential performance boost and to generate lockfiles for bundled environments.
-However, it will not replace `pip` as the primary installer as one goal is that bundled scripts created using this will run anywhere Python can run.